mattwach/portable_led_lamp/README.md

 ![Lamp Image](img/led_lamp.jpg)

-If you nbeed light but don't have an outlet available, it's nice to have an efficient light that can accept a wide variety of batteries.
+If you need light but don't have an outlet available, it's nice to have an efficient light that can accept a wide variety of batteries.
 This page shows a way to **build a portable and efficient LED lamp**.